tcm5343/reddit-post-notification/README.md

 3. if the repo is updated the program should prompt the user to update
 4. Add error messages and test
 5. create thorough documentation when core functionality is complete
+6. allow notication do be sent through discord

 # Dependencies
 1. Reddit account (free and doesn't require email)